hyperledger/fabric/docs/source/tutorials.rst

 Tutorials
 =========

-We offer four initial tutorials to get you started with Hyperledger Fabric.
+We offer tutorials to get you started with Hyperledger Fabric.
 The first is oriented to the Hyperledger Fabric **application developer**, :doc:`write_first_app`.
 It takes you through the process of writing your first blockchain application for Hyperledger Fabric using the Hyperledger Fabric